-Directories/Files/Tools Description metrics Stores files for the UnboundID Metrics Engine. resource Stores the MIB files for SNMP. revert-update The revert-update tool for UNIX/Linux systems. revert-update.bat The revert-update tool for Windows systems. setup The setup tool for UNIX/Linux systems. setup.bat The setup tool for Windows systems. tmp Temp directory. unboundid_logo.png UnboundID logo uninstall The uninstall tool for UNIX/Linux systems. uninstall.bat The uninstall tool for Windows systems. update The update tool for UNIX/Linux systems. update.bat The update tool for Windows systems. webapps Stores the war files for reference implementations (privacy preferences and the admin console)
+Directories/Files/Tools Description LICENSE.txt Licensing agreement for the Identity Broker.
+README README file that describes the steps to set up and start the Identity Broker. bak Stores the physical backup files used with the backup command-line tool. bat Stores Windows-based command-line tools for the Identity Data Store. broker-cfg.txt Stores the configuration history for the Identity Broker.
+Appears after you have configured the Identity Broker. classes Stores any external classes for server extensions. collector Stores collector files. config Stores the configuration files and the directories for messages, schema, tools, and updates. docs Provides the release notes, Configuration Reference file and a basic Getting Started Guide (HTML). import-tmp Stores temporary imported items. ldif Stores any LDIF files that you may have created or imported. legal-notices Stores any legal notices for dependent software used with the Identity Broker. lib Stores any scripts, jar, and library files needed for the server and its extensions. locks Stores any lock files in the backends. logs Stores log files for the Identity Broker. metrics Stores files for the UnboundID Metrics Engine. resource Stores the MIB files for SNMP. revert-update The revert-update tool for UNIX/Linux systems. revert-update.bat The revert-update tool for Windows systems. setup The setup tool for UNIX/Linux systems. setup.bat The setup tool for Windows systems. tmp Temp directory. unboundid_logo.png UnboundID logo uninstall The uninstall tool for UNIX/Linux systems. uninstall.bat The uninstall tool for Windows systems. update The update tool for UNIX/Linux systems. update.bat The update tool for Windows systems.

+Directories/Files /Tools Description webapps Stores the war files for reference implementations (privacy preferences and the admin console)

-About the Identity Broker Tools
+The Identity Broker Tools